 Singer KK dies in Kolkata

-Well-known Indian singer Krishnakumar Kunnath, popularly known as KK, died in Kolkata on Tuesday night, officials said.
+Well-known Bollywood singer Krishnakumar Kunnath, popularly known as KK, died in Kolkata on Tuesday night, officials said.
+The 53-year-old artist was in the city for a performance at Nazrul Mancha.

+Soon after the programme, the singer complained of feeling unwell when he was returning to his hotel around 10.30 p.m.
+He was declared dead on arrival at a city hospital.

 He was taken to a private hospital in south Kolkata where doctors declared him brought dead, they said.